 We provide Full Board accommodation and any transport used during the assessment.
 There's no charge to attend but we request a £30 booking deposit which is refunded after you attend the course.
 You will need to cover your own travel costs to get to the assessment.

-For more information email Rhi Edmondson, Leader Recruitment and Training Administrator or call 01768 890091.
+For more information email Rachel Toyn, Volunteer Leader Recruitment Coordinator or call 01768 214519.